dbpedia/distributed-extraction-framework/README.md

 1. Before performing extractions you will need a config.properties file for general extraction configuration and a dist-config.properties file for the distributed framework specific configuration (Spark, Hadoop, logging etc.).
 Examples are given at `distributed/src/test/resources/`.

-2. **Important:** In the config.properties file, you may add all the extractors to it, except InfoboxExtractor which won't work correctly (output will not match with that of the original framework) as yet because it maintains internal state during extraction.
+2. **Important:** In the config.properties file, you may add all the extractors to it, except InfoboxExtractor which won't work correctly as of yet.
 There is an issue open to track this and it will be fixed soon.
+[1]

 3. The example `distributed/src/test/resources/dist-config.properties` file needs to be modified with a proper spark-home and spark-master (local[N] means N cores on the local node - you can change it to something like `spark://hostname:7077` to run it in distributed mode).